HANSEL & GRETEL: WITCH HUNTERS

 One of the few bright spots of the film is the character of the genteel troll Edward who saves Gemma Arterton and takes her away to care for her.
 Here the film seemed to be creating an interesting Beauty and the Beast-type scenario but this evaporates and Edward becomes no more than part of the supporting cast for the rest of the film.
 The other decent aspect of the film are its leads, Jeremy Renner and Gemma Arterton, two talented actors whose names have been on the rise in the last few years.
 Renner plays with taciturn tightness and Gemma Arterton with a sexy litheness, although both of them are stuck in a severely underwritten plot and an absurdly unserious treatment where they stand head and shoulders above the film around them.

-Tommy Wirkolas other genre films (all made in his native Norway) have been:- Kill Buljo: The Movie (2007), a low-budget splatter-heavy parody of Quentin Tarantinos Kill Bill films, which led to a sequel Kill Buljo 2 (2013); the Nazi zombie film Dead Snow (2009), which received reasonable international play, and its sequel Dead Snow 2 (2014); the horror mockumentary comedy Kurt Josef Wagle and the Legend of the Sea Witch (2010); and Seven Sisters (2017) set in an overpopulated dystopian future.
+Tommy Wirkolas other genre films (all made in his native Norway) have been:- Kill Buljo: The Movie (2007), a low-budget splatter-heavy parody of Quentin Tarantinos Kill Bill films, which led to a sequel Kill Buljo 2 (2013); the Nazi zombie film Dead Snow (2009), which received reasonable international play, and its sequel Dead Snow 2 (2014); the horror mockumentary comedy Kurt Josef Wagle and the Legend of the Sea Witch (2010); and What Happened to Monday (2017) set in an overpopulated dystopian future.

 (Winner in this sites Worst Films of 2013 list).